Gravel Road Maintenance and Design (Online)

 - Please note: After you complete your registration, it will take one business day for you to receive access to the course.

-- Students will earn 1.0 required Roads Scholar credit and may also register for 1 Continuing Education Credit.
+- Students will earn 1.0 Roads Scholar credit and may also register for 1 Continuing Education Credit.

 - To the best of our knowledge, this course meets the continuing education requirements for 12.5 PDHs as outlined in Minnesota Statute 326.107.
 More information concerning continuing education for professionals is online.